MeRupamGanguly/SDE2-Notes/README.md

 # SDE2-Notes

 ## Introduce Yourself.
 - I have a background in BTech IT, passout of 2020.
 After College I joined Sensibol as a GOlang Backed Developer.
-My Primary role involved Developing Microservices for Our Clients such as PDL and SingShala.
+My Primary role was Developing Microservices for Our Clients such as PDL and SingShala.
 We use Golang MongoDB AWS for Building Robust and Scalable Bussiness Logics.
-I Resigned in April as my Father Diagonises with CANCER, Now He is Well and Now I Seeking new Opportunities.
+I Resigned in April as my Father Treatments of CANCER, Now He is Well and Now I Seeking new Opportunities.

 ## What are Advantages and Disadvantages of Monolith and Microservices?
 - Microservices are Better for BIG project Structure where Scalling and Almost ZERO Downtime required.
 Fixing Bug and Maintain Large Code base is easy with Microservices.
 Only Disadvantages of Microservice is Inter Service Network Call which can produce sometime Slow Response time.